 A former international postal service, train station and shipping yard, the Tour & Taxis site has lived many lives.
-Discovered by the German Von Thurn und Tassis family (in French really only pronounceable as Tour et Taxis) – European postmaster royalty in those days – the original swampy piece of land rapidly evolved into the spine of Brussels’ economy.
-And while the grounds haven’t served any transit purposes since the 60s, the grand industrial décor makes for a great background to the capital’s biggest cultural events.
+Developed by the German von Thurn und Tassis family (in French really only pronounceable as Tour et Taxis) – European postmaster royalty in those days – the original swampy piece of land rapidly evolved into the spine of Brussels’ economy.
+And while the grounds haven’t served any transit purposes since the ’60s, the grand industrial decor makes for a great backdrop to the capital’s biggest cultural events.

-To this aim, ongoing renovation works since 2001 have made sure not to disturb the old industrial charm pervading the place.
-The former railway station still has old tracks running through it, and the mammoth halls known as The Sheds have kept their original metallic framework and saw-tooth ceiling.
-And even though the four-story-high, glass-roofed Royal Depot has become a thing of beauty as a multipurpose hub for shopping, dining and general relaxing, Tour & Taxis remains mostly known as a venue for reputable fairs and festivals.
+Ongoing renovation works since 2001 have made sure not to disturb the old industrial charm pervading the place.
+The former railway station still has old tracks running through it, and the mammoth halls known as the Sheds have kept their original metallic framework and saw-tooth ceiling.
+And even though the four-storey-high, glass-roofed Royal Depot has become a thing of beauty as a multipurpose hub for shopping, dining and general relaxation, Tour & Taxis remains mostly known as a venue for reputable fairs and festivals.

-Over the centuries, what started as a marshy postal service has become a riveting cultural nucleus, attracting the best and biggest happenings all year-round.
+Over the centuries, what started as a postal service has become an urban cultural nucleus, attracting the best and biggest happenings all year-round.